 Again, at this time, there is no evidence that your information has been misused.
 However, we encourage you to take full advantage of this service offering.
-IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.
+Kroll representatives have been fully versed on the incident and can answer questions or concerns you may have.

-Enclosed with this letter is additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.
+Enclosed you will find additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.